10 Tips to Emotionally Engage Your Partner

 5. Find a safe place where you can vent.
-If you have negative emotions that you need to release, find and a person you trust to talk with.
+If you have negative emotions that you need to release, find a person you trust to talk with.
 Releasing your feelings will help you gain clarity on what the real issues are and then you can discuss them like an adult.

-6. Never assume how someone else feels.
+6. Never assume you know how someone else feels.
 If you are not absolutely sure, then ask.
 When you know what’s going on emotionally, you can tailor your conversation to make it helpful (or at least not hurtful).

 7. Make the dialogue meaningful.
 If both of you are really getting something from talking, it’s going to make this discussion a potent one and future conversations much easier.

 8. Accept that you may not feel great afterwards.
 Not every conversation will end the way you want it to.
 You may not get what you want, or you may have to have another chat, and you will be sitting with some feelings that may be uncomfortable.